go-goyave/goyave/docs_src/src/guide/architecture-concepts.md

 #### 4. Application middlewares

 Application middlewares are executed.
 These middlewares are implemented and defined by the application developer.
-Note that some application middlewares are already available in the framework.
-Learn more in the [middlewares](./basics/middlewares) section.
-At this moment, the request is not validated yet, so application middlewares can be used for authentication or automatic string trimming for example.
+Note that some application middleware are already available in the framework.
+Learn more in the [middlewares](./basics/middleware) section.
+At this moment, the request is not validated yet, so application middleware can be used for authentication or automatic string trimming for example.
 Bear in mind that manipulating unvalidated data can be dangerous, especially in form-data where the data types are not converted by the validator yet.

 #### 5. Validation